 - They can’t use TFC if they receive tax credits or the childcare element of Universal Credit

 We’ve created some useful tools that can help, but it’s possible that some parents will still be confused.
 What we know for certain is that to make sure parents have a choice, they need to be in a childcare voucher scheme now.
 If you have a scheme with us, we can help you promote it to your employees before it closes to new entrants, ensuring they don’t miss out on vital savings on their childcare.

 If you don’t offer a childcare voucher scheme, why not talk to us about setting one up?
 It’s free and only takes a few minutes.Close

 Don’t worry, we’re not closing your scheme

 If you offer a childcare voucher scheme today you can keep it open as long as you like for employees that want to continue using it.
-But you won’t be able to sign up any new parents after 6 April 2018, (it’s important to remember that they must have received their first voucher by 5th April), and if a parent chooses to leave your scheme and completes a Childcare Account Notice, they can’t re-join it at a later date.
+But you won’t be able to sign up any new parents after October 2018, (it’s important to remember that they must have received their first voucher by the closing date), and if a parent chooses to leave your scheme and completes a Childcare Account Notice, they can’t re-join it at a later date.

 We’re in it for the long haul, so we’ll be managing your scheme for as long as you have employees registered on it.

 And as long as your scheme is open, you’ll continue to benefit from Employer’s NI savings and support your working parents.

 Not with us?
 Make sure your childcare voucher scheme provider will continue to administer your scheme for as long as you need.
-If not, you can switch providers, even after April 2018Close
+If not, you can switch providers, even after October 2018.Close

 What should I do next?